perfsonar/docs/manage_update.rst

 CentOS 6 Support Discontinued
 -----------------------------
 perfSONAR 4.1 is NOT available for CentOS 6.
 If you wish to migrate an existing CentOS 6 host to CentOS 7 see the instructions at :doc:`install_migrate_centos7`.
-You may also choose to switch to a supported :doc:`Debian platform <install_debian>`. **Security updates for CentOS 6 perfSONAR packages will be discontinued six months after the final release of perfSONAR 4.1**.
+You may also choose to switch to a supported :doc:`Debian platform <install_debian>`. **Security updates for CentOS 6 perfSONAR packages will be discontinued on February 15, 2019**.
 Also see the `CentOS documentation <https://wiki.centos.org/About/Product>`_ for a schedule of when CentOS 6 will no longer be a supported operating system.

 Debian 7 Support Discontiuned
 -----------------------------